Skip to content

 Framework References

-• Canada Directive on Automated Decision-Making — Algorithmic Impact Assessment (2024 edition).
-65-question mandatory risk assessment for federal automated decision systems; four impact levels with tiered mitigation requirements; two-stage assessment (design phase and pre-production).
+Canada Directive on Automated Decision-Making — Algorithmic Impact Assessment (2024 edition).
+Two-stage mandatory assessment for federal automated decision systems; tiered impact levels I–IV with corresponding mitigation obligations.

-• ISO/IEC 42001:2023 — Clause 6.1.4 (AI impact assessment requirement), Annex A.5 (controls for assessing impacts of AI systems).
-Organisational obligation to assess and document AI system impacts as part of AIMS planning.
+ISO/IEC 42001:2023 — Clause 6.1.4, Annex A.5.
+Requires organizations to assess and document AI system impacts as part of AIMS planning; controls for scope, documentation, and review cadence.

-• UNESCO Recommendation on the Ethics of AI (2021) — Policy Area 1 (Ethical Impact Assessment), paragraphs 50–52.
-Member state obligations to introduce impact assessment frameworks; continuous and proportionate monitoring requirements.
+UNESCO Recommendation on the Ethics of AI (2021) — Policy Area 1, paragraphs 50–52.
+Member state obligations for proportionate, continuous impact assessment frameworks covering rights, freedoms, and societal effects.